Surgical Restart Campaign

 We believe that now is the time to invite philanthropic leaders to take action to help fund what’s innovative and necessary to help our surgeons care for those who need it most.

-Our health care teams demonstrate outstanding expertise, but as demand for surgeries escalates, we need to equip them with the surgical tools that match their high-calibre skills and their drive for high quality care.
-That means surgical equipment that’s state-of-the-art with the most advanced technology to enable the adoption of new and innovative techniques for shorter surgeries, greater efficiencies, faster healing times and improved outcomes for patients.
+Our health care teams demonstrate outstanding expertise, but as demand for surgeries escalates, we need to equip them with the surgical tools that match their high-calibre skills and their drive for high-quality care.
+That means surgical equipment that’s state-of-the-art with the most advanced technology to enable the adoption of new and innovative techniques.
+For patients, this means:

 Surgical Restart Campaign